-I offer a comprehensive NFA Trust instrument customized to your needs for a flat-fee of $100 which is billed after the trust documents have been delivered.
+I offer a comprehensive NFA Trust instrument customized to your needs for a flat-fee of $100 which includes free updates, changes, and questions.

 If you are not sure why you might want to use a trust to start your NFA collection, then I hope I can help answer your questions.

 Why Should I Use an NFA Trust?

 I am often asked why a person would need or want to form a trust in order to acquire NFA items rather than simply acquiring them as individuals.
 I will try to answer this question by discussing the many benefits an NFA trust provides.

 From an estate planning perspective, having your NFA assets in a trust allows them to avoid probate and pass seamlessly to your beneficiaries tax-free on a Form 5.

 Ability to Use Expedited Probate on Your Regular Estate

 In Virginia, there are special proceedings for small estates that allow heirs or decedents to avoid formal probate proceedings (see § 64.2-601 and § 64.2-601).
 However, in the ATF guidance regarding estates containing individually-owned NFA items, we see this:

 “For registered NFA firearms in the estate, the executor should take action as soon as possible to arrange for the proper registration of the firearms.
 Possession of an NFA firearm not registered to the possessor is a violation of Federal law and the firearm is subject to seizure and forfeiture.
 However, we do allow the executor a reasonable time to arrange for the transfer of the registered firearms in a decedent’s estate.
 This generally should be done before probate is closed.”